 As a key national institute, Tyndall’s world-class research teams perform ground-breaking research with an ‘excellent impact from excellent research’ philosophy, focusing on the delivery of value from research to the Irish economy.
 We work with industry and academia to transform research into products in our core market areas of electronics, communications, energy, health, agri-food and the environment.

 The institute’s annual budget is competitively won from national research funders, EU Programmes, the European Space Agency and from industry collaborative projects.

 With a network of over 200 industry partners and customers worldwide, we are focused on delivering real impact from our excellent research.
-Our ambitious 5-year strategic plan, developed in 2013, sets out a clear strategy to create employment and build critical mass within the Irish technology space.
+Our ambitious five-year strategic plan sets out a clear strategy to create employment and build critical mass within the international technology space.

-Our institute hosts the only full Silicon CMOS, Micro-Electro Mechanical Systems (MEMS) and III-V Semiconductor Wafer fabrication facilities and services in Ireland.
-We are experts at designing, miniaturising and prototyping products to drive connectivity.
+Our world-class facilities include the only full silicon CMOS, MEMS (micro-electro-mechanical systems) and III-V semiconductor wafer fabrication research facilities and services in Ireland.
+We are experts at designing, miniaturising and product prototyping the outputs of our research to drive connectivity.

 At Tyndall, we deliver research and innovation in Europe with local and global impact.
 Within the recently completed Horizon 2020, we have participated in over 111 projects with a total value of almost €800m, including significant co-funding by industry partners.
 Tyndall therefore contributes a very significant share of Ireland’s overall drawdown from Horizon 2020 with involvement in approximately 10% of the total Irish drawdown.